 Is anyone else as obsessed with Chocolate Crinkle Cookies?

 I can’t be stopped.
 These ooey, gooey chocolate Crinkle Cookies are my favorite chocolate cookie EVER.
 Okay, well put them on the same level as my chocolate chip cookies and molasses cookies and it’s like the trifecta of cookies.
 I could subsist on that forever and ever.
-And seeing as how calories don’t count until January 1, and we have a solid 24 hours until Santa comes… I say let’s do it!
+And seeing as how calories don’t count until January 1, and we have a solid 3-ish weeks until Santa comes… I say let’s do it!

 The recipe couldn’t be easier, you can make them right this second and then snack on them for the next few days.
 I promise you won’t be disappointed!
 The inside is gooey and soft, the outside is just slightly crispy and coated with a layer of powered sugar that will leave you dusted with happiness.